 Conjecturally, the gray and blue fabrics used from 1861 to 1863 were domestic products, possibly even Crenshaw mill woolens.
 The cassimere fabrics were not from the Crenshaw mill, but were products of at least two weavers: Benbow and Yadkins.
 In any case, the invoices largely pre-date the arrival and usage of imported cadet gray and light blue cloth in Virginia.34 Furthermore, purchases of at least 88,000 caps by the Richmond quartermaster in two years would have supplied roughly half of the Army of Northern Virginia with caps (allowing for an issue of one cap each year per soldier).

-At least fourteen, Richmond Depot, enlisted, government-issue caps have survived to present day, by far the largest number of caps from any single depot.
+At least fifteen, Richmond Depot, enlisted, government-issue caps have survived to present day, by far the largest number of caps from any single depot.
 While the Richmond cap may not have been the first choice of headgear in Lee’s army, the surviving caps indicate that significant numbers were issued to “Virginia Army” troops.
 Quartermaster records likewise indicate that the Richmond Depot manufactured and issued significant quantities of caps to the Army of Northern Virginia.
 For instance, during the 3rd and 4th quarters of 1864 and up to 21 January 1865, the quartermaster made field issues to the Army of Northern Virginia amounting to 27,011 hats and caps.35 Judging from the proportions of surviving originals, and corresponding images, it seems that artillerymen were especially fond of wearing caps.
 In fact, all of the surviving Richmond enlisted caps with colored trim are artillery caps (having red colored trim in variegated configuration).
 Given that there were many more infantrymen than artillerymen, yet half the surviving Richmond enlisted caps are artillery, it is reasonable to assume that a much higher percentage of artillerymen wore caps than infantry.
 Contemporary images of Confederate prisoners and other substantiating data suggests that Lee’s infantrymen wore caps to a far lesser degree than artillerymen, but they wore them nonetheless.
 Interestingly, at least two of the surviving caps were worn by cavalrymen.

 There are nine fully-authenticated, solid, cadet gray Richmond caps: i.e. the crown, side and band pieces all made from the same color of cloth.
 Three of these caps have provenance.
 The general construction and the enameled visors are the same for all of these identified as Richmond caps.
 With the exception of the Rowan satinet cap, all are made of coarse, cadet gray kersey.
 The linings are all unbleached osnaburg, although two linings are cut in the “adjustable bag” style.